api3dao/airnode/packages/validator/README.md

 `__require` consists of a parameter path that validator will check and throw error if it doesn't exist.
 The path is relative to the location of the parameter, but if it starts with `/` it is absolute path starting in the root of the whole specification.
 The path can also contain special token `__this_name` which will be replaced by the name of parameter that the condition relates to.

 `__if` contains name of the parameter which the validator should check and regular expression, which will be matched with the value of provided parameter. `__then` contains structure that will be checked only if the condition in `__if` is fulfilled.
+Keyword `__rootThen` can be used, validator will start checking from the root of the specification, instead of the element that condition is nested in.

-`__if` can also contain `__this` keyword, in this case validator, won't be checking parameters of in the value of the object, but key of the object.
+`__if` can also contain `__this` keyword, validator will be checking against the value of element the condition is nested in.
 Value of `__this` is a regular expression, if the regular expression is fulfilled, section `__then` can contain keyword `__match`, which will be replaced with result of the regular expression in `__this`.

+Similar to `__this` is keyword `__this_name`, in which except checking against the value of parameter the validator will be checking the key of parameter.

 Section `__then` can contain keyword `__any`, on level where array or object is expected.
 Validator will check every item/object, if none of them fulfills the condition, the specs will be invalid.